jensbech/dev-dash-macos/README.md

-# macOS menu bar app for system and CLI tool info

 # What is this?
 A menu bar app showing various system and configuration data, which for some features you can change state for.
 - Show and change Kubectl context.